 "Best Value" The Council's duty to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
 "Commissioning" A continuous process through which Commissioners identify need, analyse, plan, source, deliver and performance management activity.
 See "The Commissioning Process" document available from Finance and Commercial Services for more information.
 "Concession" An agreement where the supplier has an obligation to the Council to deliver services or construction.
 This obligation is in exchange for a right, granted by the Council, to exploit some or all of those services or construction to make a profit.
 It may also include a payment to and/or from the Council.
-"Contract" An agreement between the Council (or by a company under the control of the Council with with the matter of the council with the council counci
+"Contract" An agreement between the Council (or by a company under the control of the Council with mathematical methods and the control of the Council with mathematical methods are set on the council with

-"Contractor" Government and Housing Act 1989) and the supplier for the delivery of goods, construction, or services, in exchange for payment.
+"Contractor" "Contract Value" "Framework Agreement" Government and Housing Act 1989) and the supplier for the delivery of goods, construction, or services, in exchange for payment.
 This can include contracts made on a Concession basis.
 Includes a tenderer or any other person or organisation delivering a Contract.
-"Contract Value" The estimated total of the money payments to be made by the Council and the value of materials or other benefits to be retrieved or enjoyed by the Contractor for the whole period of the Contract, including any potential extensions, exclusive of VAT.
-"Framework Agreement" An agreement between one or more purchasers (including the Council or a party which gives access to the Council) and one or more Contractors, establishing the terms on which goods, construction or services may be purchased during the period of the agreement, in particular with regard to price and, where appropriate, the quantity envisaged.
+The estimated total of the money payments to be made by the Council and the value of materials or other benefits to be retrieved or enjoyed by the Contractor for the whole period of the Contract, including any potential extensions, exclusive of VAT.
+An agreement between one or more purchasers (including the Council or a party which gives access to the Council) and one or more Contractors, establishing the terms on which goods, construction or services may be purchased during the period of the agreement, in particular with regard to price and, where appropriate, the quantity envisaged.
 Framework Agreements may allow Contracts to be placed without the need for a further public procurement exercise.
 "Orders" These Standing Orders for Contracts.
 "Procurement Professional" A Council Officer who is either: a qualified procurement professional or a procurement professional by way of their role as a buyer of goods, construction or services.
 "Regulations" The Public Contracts Regulations 2015, the Utilities Contracts Regulations 2016 and the Concession Contracts Regulations 2016.
 "Senior Responsible Officer" or "SRO" In accordance with the Council's Arrangements for Delegation in place at the time.